- Thomson, Peter

 - Hawtree, Fred

 The original text of the book by Aleck Bauer is Hazards, Those Essential Elements In a Golf Course Without Which the Game Would Be Tame and Uninteresting.
-The original version is a compilation of writings from Dr Alister MacKenzie, Edward Ray, Lewis Crosby, Laidlaw Purves, and H.S.
-Colt.
+The original version is a compilation of writings from Dr Alister MacKenzie, Edward Ray, Lewis Crosby, Laidlaw Purves, and Harry Colt.
+The writings help one see the golden age perspective of hazards and how they have, in many ways, been emasculated.

 The in-depth discussion of famous golf holes and their merit focuses on the 8th, 11th, 14th and 17th holes at The Old Course St Andrews.
 Moving inland, the 17th hole at Walton Heath and the 8th at Sunningdale are considered before returning to the seaside for the 10th and 16th at Westward Ho!.
 Cardinal is presented at Prestwick before going to East Lothian for Perfection and Redan at North Berwick and the 15th at Gullane.